-In the 2022 CFP, Waste ReSources continues the facility planning, design and construction of a new maintenance facility.
+In the 2024 CFP, Waste ReSources continues the facility planning, design and construction of a new maintenance facility.
 The facility is currently planned to be located on Carpenter Road within a few miles of the Thurston County Waste and Recovery Center.

-The Waste ReSources Master Plan is currently being updated.
+The Waste ReSources Master Plan was updated in 2023.